-- Two options exist for Oceano if the special tax does not pass because the agreement with Grover Beach and Arroyo Grande states that Oceano's membership in Five Cities Fire Authority end on June 30, 2021. - $\circ$ $\,$ One option is to "divest" or give up the services to the County. - $\circ$ $\,$ A second option is to revert to a part-time fire station.
+- Three other options exist for Oceano if the special tax does not pass because the agreement with Grover Beach and Arroyo Grande states that Oceano's membership in Five Cities Fire Authority end on June 30, 2023. - One option is to "divest" or give up the services to the County. - o A second option is to revert to a standalone part-time fire station. - o A third option would be to contract with Five Cities Fire Authority for a part-time fire station.

-Will the District purse "divestiture" of Fire and Emergency services if the parcel tax does not pass?
+Will the District pursue "divestiture" of Fire and Emergency services if the parcel tax does not pass?

-- The District should consider all options: - Transferring emergency medical and fire protection services to the County is an option to hopefully maintain a 24/7 fire station in Oceano, but it would also have community impacts, which may include the following: - All or most of the Oceano CSD property taxes will be permanently transferred to the County. - The Oceano CSD will lose property tax revenues exceeding \$1 million per year. - The Oceano fire station will be permanently transferred to the County. - Oceano CSD will need to find new office space to rent for staff. - Residents who pay water bills at the office may need to go to Grover Beach depending on where rental space for the office can be found. - Recent County policy adopted in 2019 could also result in the following losses to the community: - Permanent transfer of the Sheriff Substation, which is owned by Oceano CSD and earns \$113,000 per year in rental revenues. - Permanent transfer of the garbage franchise to the County, which generates almost \$100,000 per year for Oceano CSD and helps fund local costs for illegal dumping, clean-up events and residential costs for large-item pickup during fall clean-up week. - Overall, if the special tax does not pass and the County takes on emergency medical and fire protection services, impacts to the District could exceed \$225,000 per year, or more than 50% of the proposed special tax in addition to loss of current property tax revenues.
+- The District should consider all options. - Transferring emergency medical and fire protection services to the County is an option to hopefully maintain a 24/7 fire station in Oceano, but it would also have community impacts, which may include the following: - All or most of the Oceano CSD property taxes will be permanently transferred to the County. - The Oceano CSD will lose property tax revenues exceeding \$1 million per year. - The Oceano fire station will be permanently transferred to the County. - Oceano CSD will need to find new office space to rent for staff. - Residents who pay water bills at the office may need to go to Grover Beach depending on where rental space for the office can be found. - Recent County policy adopted in 2019 could also result in the following losses to the community: - Permanent transfer of the Sheriff Substation, which is owned by Oceano CSD and earns \$113,000 per year in rental revenues. - Permanent transfer of the garbage franchise to the County, which generates almost \$100,000 per year for Oceano CSD and helps fund local costs for illegal dumping, clean-up events and residential costs for large-item pickup during fall clean-up week. - Overall, if the special tax does not pass and the County takes on emergency medical and fire protection services, impacts to the District could exceed \$225,000 per year, or more than 50% of the proposed special tax in addition to loss of current property tax revenues.